SUSE-Enceladus/blue-horizon/README.md

 - Variables will be _required_ unless the description includes the word "optional".
 - Variables with "password" word in the description will be configured as password inputs hiding the content.
 This keyword value can be changed in the `en.yml` configuration file changing `password_key` entry.
 - Variables with "options=["option1", "option2"]" content in the description will create a multi option input.
 This keyword value can be changed in the `en.yml` configuration file changing `options_key` entry.
+- Variables with "file_type" content will create a file upload input (the file will be uploaded to the server to run the deployment).
+This keyword value can be changed in the `en.yml` configuration file changing `file_key` entry.

 To use a different path, set the environment variable `TERRAFORM_SOURCES_PATH` before seeding the database.